Adrienne Bailon-Houghton: 2003–2008: The Cheetah Girls, 3LW disbandment, and acting career

-2009–2014: Empire Girls, I'm in Love with a Church Girl
+2009–2013: Empire Girls, I'm in Love with a Church Girl

-Following the breakup of the Cheetah Girls, Bailon was signed to Island Def Jam Records and began working on her debut studio album.
-First confirmed in a radio interview in New York City, Bailon later confirmed the news on her official Twitter stating "For everyone who wasn't in [New York] – I officially announced I have signed a solo deal with Island Def Jam!
+Following the breakup of the Cheetah Girls, Bailon was signed to Columbia Records.
+Making the initial announcement in a radio interview in New York City, Bailon later confirmed the news on her official Twitter page, stating: "For everyone who wasn't in [New York] – I officially announced I have signed a solo deal with Sony's Columbia Records!
 So happy I'm finally able to tell you guys..."
-Bailon began working on her debut album shortly after signing with the label.
-Her first official musical release were the songs "Uncontrollable" and "Big Spender", both of which were featured on the Confessions of a Shopaholic film soundtrack, released in 2009.
+Bailon began working on her debut studio album shortly after signing with the label.
+Her first official musical releases were the songs "Uncontrollable" and "Big Spender", both of which were featured on the Confessions of a Shopaholic film soundtrack, released in 2009.
 The soundtrack featured songs from numerous artists, including Lady Gaga and the Pussycat Dolls.
 Later that year, she was featured in the Ghostface Killah song "I'll Be That", featured on his eighth studio album Ghostdini: Wizard of Poetry in Emerald City.

+In 2009, Bailon ended her relationship with her boyfriend of two years, Rob Kardashian, the brother of Kim Kardashian.